Advice to pivot into AI Safety is likely miscalibrated

 The Marginal Cost (MC) of a Larger Pool

-We do not model employer congestion from reviewing lots of applicants — on the rationale that it is empirically small because employers stop looking at candidates when they’re overwhelmed (J. Horton and Vasserman 2021).2 Note, however, that we have also claimed employers perfectly observe \(J^{(k)}\), which means we are being optimistic about the field’s ability to sort candidates.
-Maybe we could model a noisy search process?
+We do not model employer congestion from reviewing lots of applicants — the rationale is that it’s empirically small because employers stop looking at candidates when they’re overwhelmed (J. Horton and Vasserman 2021).2

 2.4 Field-Level trade-offs